Shockwaves and Time Delays in Einstein-Maxwell Effective Field Theory: Conclusion and Outlook

 \subsubsection{Acknowledgements}

 This work was funded by the Deutsche Forschungsgemeinschaft under Germany’s Excellence Strategy -- EXC 2121 “Quantum Universe” -- 390833306.
 This project also has received funding from the European Union’s Horizon Europe research and innovation programme under the Marie Sk\l odowska-Curie Staff Exchange grant agreement No 101086085 -- ASYMMETRY.
+Many manipulations were carried out with the help of the Mathematica package \texttt{xAct}~\cite{xAct}.